-In 2021-22, the out of court disposal panel dealt with 56 offences relating to 48 Thurrock children, of which 6 children had looked after status.
-All 6 children were diverted away from the criminal justice system with identified support from the YOS partnership.
+During the first quarter of 2022/23 the out of court disposal panel dealt with 6 offences relating to 6 Thurrock children, of which 0 children had looked after status.

-Thurrock YOS and Essex Police are committed to the national protocol2 aimed to reduce the criminalisation of Children Looked After.
+Thurrock YOS and Essex Police are committed to the national protocol aimed to reduce the criminalisation of Children Looked After.
 This approach will be supported with a local pan-Essex protocol to ensure there is a focus on diverting any child (where possible) who is Looked After from the Criminal Justice System.